11 ways to get from Antigua to Lake Atitlan

 Note: I don’t recommend taking a chicken bus if you have back problems or want a ride that is chill and relaxing.
 Riding the bus is extremely bumpy and fast.

 You’ll have to hang on around the corners or you’ll slide right off onto the floor.
-Although the buses aren’t always cram-packed, especially post 2020, you might end up on a seat with two to four other people.
+Although the buses aren’t always crammed, especially post-2020, you might end up on a seat with two to four other people.

-But also generally speaking they are not the safest option, not only for assaulting issues but because they drive very very fast and the roads in Guatemala are not that straight and wide.
+But also, generally speaking, they are not the safest option, not only for addressing issues but because they drive very, very fast, and the roads in Guatemala are not that straight and wide.

 Cost: from Q35

-Getting from Antigua to Lake Atitlan on Direct Bus
+Getting from Antigua to Lake Atitlan on a Direct Bus

 Another way to get to Lake Atitlán on public transportation is via a direct bus.
 It will still take three to three and a half hours under normal traffic conditions.

-The Rebuli bus line has direct buses to Panajachel, Lake Atitlán’s main hub, every day.
+The Rebuli bus line offers direct buses to Panajachel, the main hub of Lake Atitlán, every day.
 They are a reputable company, and it’s what I recommend.
-They’ll get you to your final destination safely.
+They’ll ensure you arrive at your final destination safely.

-There is one bus that leaves from the main bus station near the market in Antigua at 7 am and goes directly to Panajachel.
+There is one bus that departs from the main bus station near the market in Antigua at 7:00 a.m. and travels directly to Panajachel.

-You can also check with your hotel or hostel for the most up-t0-date information and directions on where to catch the bus.
+You can also check with your hotel or hostel for the most up-to-date information and directions on where to catch the bus.

 Getting from Antigua to Lake Atitlan by Rental Car